 Stroke Recovery Timeline

 A stroke is an emergency situation, and the faster you receive treatment the better.
 But what happens in the days, weeks and months after a stroke?
-Johns Hopkins stroke rehabilitation specialist April Pruski, M.D., explains that “at times, the process can be slow and uncertain, and different people recover in a range of ways.”
+Johns Hopkins stroke rehabilitation specialist Preeti Raghavan, M.D., explains that “at times, the process can be slow and uncertain, and different people recover in a range of ways.”

 Although recovery looks different for everyone, it can be helpful to get a sense of the stroke recovery timeline so you know what to expect after you or a loved one experiences a stroke.